Kushagraag07/pre-task/README.md

 Authentication

 Write endpoints require an API key in the header `X-API-Key`.
 Set `API_KEY` to a secret value in your environment or secret store.
+ OR
+Can use JWT token for More Stronger authentication.

 Metrics & Logging